join our mailing list :: search :: about us :: agelesslearner.com home

 People are hired and promoted on the basis of their capacity for learning and adapting to new situations.

-People are hired and promoted on the basis of their technical expertise as demonstrated by credentials.
+People are hired and promoted on the basis of their technical expertise

 Performance reviews include and pay attention to what people have learned.